 17. First response (1st aid)

 Thankfully, I’ve never had to use a sarong for first aid but I have practiced making an arm sling.
-You could also use a sarong to flag for help, stop bleeding, cover a wound, etc.
+You could also use a sarong to stop bleeding, cover a wound, splint a broken extremity, etc.

 18. Lean-to for shade